sac123-spec/korasemantics/infrastructure/terraform/README.md

 Each environment expects remote state configuration to be passed during `terraform init`.
 Use the GitHub Actions workflow or run the commands locally as described in the repository README.

+### Configuring control plane access

+Provide CIDR lists for the control plane API by updating `control_plane_ingress_cidrs` in each environment's `variables.tf`.
+For example, the development environment defaults to the VPC CIDR in `envs/dev/variables.tf`, while staging tightens access through the values in `envs/staging/variables.tf`.
+Override these defaults using a `*.tfvars` file or `-var` flags during `terraform apply` to match the network ranges for your deployment.